 THE BROAD CENTER FOR THE MANAGEMENT OF SCHOOL SYSTEMS

-The Broad Foundation is the primary funder of The Broad Center for the Management of School Systems, whose mission is to raise student achievement by recruiting, training and supporting executive leadership talent from across America to become the next generation of urban school district leaders.
-The Broad Center operates two leadership development programs: The Broad Superintendents Academy and The Broad Residency in Urban Education.
+The mission of The Broad Center for the Management of School Systems is to raise student achievement by recruiting, training and supporting leadership talent from across America to transform urban public school systems.
+These individuals are passionate about public education and have deep experience ensuring that organizations run successfully — helping them create the conditions that will enable students and educators to succeed.
+The Broad Center operates two leadership development programs: The Broad Academy and The Broad Residency in Urban Education.

 CITY YEAR LOS ANGELES